Model-Estimation-Free, Dense, and High Dimensional Consistent Precision Matrix Estimators: Linear General Class of Estimators

 (ii).

 (iii).
 Combining (i)(ii), we form $j$ th row of the precision matrix formula in terms of a hidden factor structure.
 Stacking each row will produce $\Theta$, the precision matrix.

 \end{lemma}

-\begin{remark} We make the following observations about the precision matrix formula and its relation to hidden factors: \begin{itemize}

-\item One key result is that we will not impose arbitrary zero-exact sparsity restrictions on $\alpha_j^*$ as done in nodewise regression in \cite{mein2006}, \cite{caner2019}.

-\item Note that our precision matrix formula is not a direct extension nor an alternative representation of Sherman-Morrison-Woodbury matrix inversion formula.
-Rather, we start from a matrix algebra based formula and then impose hidden factor structure for outcomes to derive the precision matrix.
-The hidden factor structure is needed when we derive consistency of our estimator tied to the precision matrix formula.

-\item Note that the formulas for $\alpha_j^*$ and $\tau_j^2$ are expressed in terms of the hidden factor based coefficients.
-This represents a novel contribution compared to existing literature—such as \cite{caner2019}, \cite{caner2022}, and \cite{canerkock2018}—which analyze settings without factors, consider errors in an observed factor model, or focus on regressors in a standard linear regression framework, respectively. \end{itemize} \end{remark} Connecting further to the existing literature, one should note that \cite{bbsmw21} propose linear regression coefficient estimation and analyze the risk of an asset in a hidden factor model.
+Connecting further to the existing literature, one should note that \cite{bbsmw21} propose linear regression coefficient estimation and analyze the risk of an asset in a hidden factor model.
 However, neither the precision matrix estimation nor the above formulae are discussed therein.
-The main precision matrix estimation difficulty is that there are p rows which are tied to hidden factors.
-This leaves as widely open questions related to how and why linear regression estimators typically employed in hidden factor models should generalize to the precision matrix estimation.
 Lemma 1 and Theorem 1 below show how we manage to find a way to base the estimation on hidden factors but without actually imposing any identification conditions on hidden factors.
+In that respect for each $j=1,\cdots,p$, we define